Lyrics for I Know You as interpreted by RemyKilledElvis

 They would laugh at you

-If you would know what to do
+If you'd know what to do

-If you'd have the right things on
+If you would had the right things on

 Did you get all brave in your thoughts?

-and have a great time.
+And have a great time

 Did you think that you might be the life of the party?

-would find out that you were wrong?
+To find out that you were wrong

-That you had a lot of friends and you weren't so
+That you had a lot of friends and you weren't so strange after all

 Did you end up going?